5 Steps to Creating a Successful Contingent Workforce Management Program

 2. Take a Talent-First Approach

-While it may seem counterintuitive, start your program by building a pool of top independent talent—specific projects and roles for the talent will follow.
-Independent professionals are used to the idea of having a presence on a variety of online marketplaces without applying to a position immediately.
+While it may seem counterintuitive, start your program by building a pool of top independent talent rather than having projects or roles drive the engagement process.
+Independent professionals are used to having a presence on a variety of online marketplaces without applying to a position immediately.
 On the other hand, when managers have an open need, they will require talent right away.
+Offering a vetted, already on-boarded pool of talent from which they can draw will benefit their efforts.

 Proactively stock your marketplace by using recruiters who know where to find and how to interact with independent workers.
 Independent contractors typically have to go through a staffing company to land work with large enterprises—recruiters should sell the benefits of being able to directly interact with your organization by joining your marketplace.
 By taking a talent-first approach, you will be able to more easily garner internal support from managers who will be excited about a group of high-quality talent that they can easily access.